Implementing the Terraform core workflow in Collaboration, via Github Pull Requests, Actions, Bot, Environments & a Remote Backend.

 - an API Token with

-access from Digital Ocean, along with a region shortcode (which specifies in which region we wish to depoly our resources) - an API Token from Cloudflare, along with the Zone ID for the domain within which we wish to create our DNS record.
+writeaccess from Digital Ocean, along with a region shortcode (which specifies in which region we wish to depoly our resources) - an API Token from Cloudflare, along with the Zone ID for the domain within which we wish to create our DNS record.

 How exactly to obtain these credentials will not be covered here (you should be able to acquire them).

-DigitalOcean region.
+fra1 DigitalOcean region.
 This corresponds to the Frankfurt Data Center.Now comes the time to provide Terraform with the values we’ve acquired.
-To be straightforward we’ll create a terraform.tfvars
+To be straightforward we’ll create a terraform.tfvars file and feed our variable values in.
+Our file should look something like below;

-|
+| |

-file to Git.
+terraform.tfvars file to Git.
 This file contains important application secrets that must not be shared with anyone.
 If a threat actore get’s access to these secrets our entire infrastructure is at risk of compromise.
 The sole purpose of this file is for local use.
 We will employ a more secure method to provide these values to Terraform when we get to the CI/CD environment.1.4 Create the Resources

 - The first file,

-|
+| |

 - The second file,

-we’ll configure as so (we’re creating acloudflare_record
+dns.tfwe’ll configure as so (we’re creating acloudflare_recordresource);

-|
+| |

 Now save both files and commit them to Git with proper commit messages.